JanneMattila/www/docs/_posts/2024/03/2024-03-25-app-service-and-openid-connect.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/03/25/app-service-and-openid-connect/openid1.png" %}

-Since I'm using SalesForce as my OpenID Connect provider, I can follow the official documentation on how to [create a Connected App](https://help.salesforce.com/s/articleView?id=sf.connected_app_create.htm&type=5) which then allows me to use it as identity provider.
+Since I'm using Salesforce as my OpenID Connect provider, I can follow the official documentation on how to [create a Connected App](https://help.salesforce.com/s/articleView?id=sf.connected_app_create.htm&type=5) which then allows me to use it as identity provider.